|Upcoming Webinar: What’s New in Hazelcast 3.11, November 6th Register Now!|

 We have redesigned the I/O system to avoid blocking or spinning the I/O threads in some cases where a slow client could cause performance problems for the cluster.

 In JCache, expired records were removed lazily as they were touched.
 This meant that an entry could stay in-memory indefinitely after being expired and it would consume memory until you try to retrieve the entry.

 With Hazelcast IMDG 3.11, we added the capability to periodically remove expired entries.
 The period is configurable and the expired entries are removed in phases.
 A phase will scan and handle only a part of the cache records stored in a certain member in order to avoid introducing performance issues.

 Disclaimer and Closing Words

-Please download Hazelcast IMDG 3.11-BETA-1 and try it out.
-We are eager to hear what you think.
-We do not recommend running Beta versions in production, but we encourage everyone to grab it and play with the new features.
-We want to hear what you think so please stop by our Gitter channel and Google Group.
+In addition to the above-mentioned functionalities, countless hours have gone into small improvements, optimizations and community issues, so please download Hazelcast IMDG 3.11 and try it out.
+We want to hear what you think, so please stop by our Gitter channel and Google Group.
 If you would like to introduce some changes or contribute, please take a look at our or GitHub repository.